-Note that the display is empty because no languages have been defined yet.
+Note that the display shows that four language definitions have already been added to this particular contest.
 To add a language description, click the Add button.
 This will bring up an Add New Language dialog, similar to the one shown below, containing fields used to describe the language to PC2.

 PC2 contains built-in descriptions for a number of commonly-used language compilers.
 These built-in descriptions can be selected using the “Auto Populate” drop-down list.
-In the example Add New Language dialog shown below, the Auto Populate function has been used to select the language configuration for Java.
+In the example Add New Language dialog shown, the Auto Populate function has been used to select the language configuration for GNU C++.
 Note: the example also shows the use of something called “command parameter substitutions” – strings such as “{:mainfile}” containing curly braces.
 See the section on Command Parameter Substitution for an explanation of these strings.